mlprt/feedbax/docs/api/xabdeef.md

 # Pre-built models

-These models can be constructed immediately, without needing to build them out of individual model components.
+Feedbax provides models, loss functions, and model-task pairings which can be constructed immediately, without needing to build them out of core components.

-## Pairings of models and tasks
+## Model-task pairings

 !!!
 Example
-    All pairings are constructed as `TrainingContext` instances, and can be trained immediately.
+    All pairings are provided as [`TrainingContext`][feedbax.xabdeef.TrainingContext] objects, and can be trained immediately.

     For example:

     ```python
     import jax.random as jr
     from feedbax.xabdeef import point_mass_nn_simple_reaches

     context = point_mass_nn_simple_reaches(key=jr.PRNGKey(0))
     model_trained, train_history = context.train()
     ```